andrew/ultimate-awesome/README.md

 - [awesome-federated-reinforcement-learning](https://github.com/siomvas/awesome-federated-reinforcement-learning) - Publication catalog for research on Federated RL (FRL).
 - [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.
+- [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-fpga-list](https://github.com/codingonion/awesome-fpga-list) - A collection of some awesome public FPGA projects.
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).
 - [awesome-GAN](https://github.com/Faldict/awesome-GAN) - A curated list of awesome Generative Adversarial Nets resources.
+- [awesome-graph-data-augmentaion](https://github.com/kaize0409/awesome-graph-data-augmentaion) - A curated list of publications and code about data augmentaion for graphs.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.